michlujj/Resaleflat_prices_Singapore/README.md

 Resale Flat Prices in Singapore

-Dataset is based on date of registration for the resale transactions from Jan 2017 to Oct 2023.
-Dataset contains 11 variables, exploratory analysis and visualisation is being done by filtering out data for Year 2023 onwards.
+Dataset is based on date of registration for the resale transactions from Jan 2017 to Nov 2024.
+Dataset contains 11 variables, exploratory analysis and visualisation is being done by filtering out data for Year 2024 onwards.

 Dataset link: https://beta.data.gov.sg/collections/189/datasets/d_8b84c4ee58e3cfc0ece0d773c8ca6abc/view